Anseridae/TES3MP-server-balance-and-dev-tools-project/README.md

 ## example use case
-if you plan on changing the GMSTs via a script you might wanna use these tools to see the changes
+if you plan on changing the GMSTs via a script or something you might wanna use these tools to see the changes
 ![image](https://user-images.githubusercontent.com/99191975/154199077-4bce48e2-32cb-490f-8b49-a2f60c1a62a3.png)